metatensor/metatrain/docs/src/architectures/pet.rst

 Description of the Architecture
 -------------------------------
+This section contains a simplified description of the architecture covering most important macro-organization without all the details and nuances.

 PET is a graph neural network (GNN) architecture featuring ``N_GNN_LAYERS`` message-passing layers.
 At each layer, messages are exchanged